Brad Kearns: Later athletic career

-Kearns' current competitive focus is the unique sport of Speedgolf, and he is a four-time top-20 finisher in the World Professional Speedgolf Championships.
+Kearns is a four-time top-20 finisher in the World Professional Speedgolf Championships.
 In Speedgolf tournaments, competitors run through the round at high speed, carrying only a handful of clubs.
 Both minutes and strokes are added together to achieve a Speedgolf total score.
 Kearns was a professional competitor in the late 1990s, placing 8th in the 1996 World "Extreme Golf" Championships in San Diego.
 In 2014, he returned to professional competition for the first time in 18 years.
 He placed 20th in the 2014 World Speedgolf Championships at Bandon Dunes, Oregon, shooting 83 in 51 minutes for a Speedgolf score of 134.12.
-In 2015, Kearns repeated his 20th-place finish in the professional division of the World Speedgolf Championships on Oct 19-20 at the Glen Club in Chicago, IL.
+In 2015, Kearns repeated his 20th-place finish in the professional division of the World Speedgolf Championships on Oct 19–20 at the Glen Club in Chicago, IL.
 His 36-hole score was 289.
-In 2016, Kearns placed 19th in the professional division of the World Speedgolf Championships on Oct 17-18 at the Glen Club in Chicago, IL.
+In 2016, Kearns placed 19th in the professional division of the World Speedgolf Championships on Oct 17–18 at the Glen Club in Chicago, IL.

 In 2018, Kearns twice broke the Guinness World Record for the fastest single hole of golf ever played by an individual (minimum hole length of 500 yards.)
 On May 8, 2018, at the Bing Maloney Golf Course in Sacramento, CA, Kearns played the 503-yard ninth hole in one minute, 40.24 seconds, taking ten seconds off of the previous record held by Steve Jeffs of England.
 On June 1, 2018, at the Woodley Lakes Golf Course in Van Nuys, CA, Kearns played the 503-yard fourth hole in one minute, 38.75 seconds.
-Using only a single club, a 3-wood, Kearns scored a birdie four on the par-5 hole, sprinting full speed between shots.
+Using only a single club, a 3-wood, Kearns scored a birdie four on the par-5-hole, sprinting full speed between shots.

-Kearns is also an avid high jumper and sprinter.
-In February 2020, competing in the high jump in the masters age 55-59 division in Santa Monica, CA, he cleared 5'0" (1.52m), which ranked him #1 in the USA and #3 in the world as of May, 2020.
-In 2016 at age 51, Kearns cleared 1.65m (5'5"), in the high jump at a practice session, matching the All-American standard for the 50-54 age group.
-At Placer High School track practice, Kearns clocked times of 13.0 for 100 meters and 59.6 for 400 meters at age 48.
-At age 49, he delivered a 59.6 in the 400 meters.
-Kearns ran in the 50s at age 50 with another 400 meter time trial.